c4tch/Salesforce-Apex-Test-Framework/README.md

 #### Process is now
-1) Create your object, inheriting from c_TestFactoryObject. (no changes here, except for eliminating any ENTITY references).
+1) Create your Class object, inheriting from c_TestFactoryObject.class to wire up the framework methods (no changes here, except for eliminating any ENTITY references)
 2) Use in your tests: sObject a = (sObject) make(myTemplateClass.class [, new sObject(my overrides)]);

 *[] denotes optional*